 The real giveaway is the skin’s texture.
 “Dry skin occurs deep between the layers of your skin but causes dry, flaky skin cells to appear on the surface, making skin appear rough, cracked and a little bit leathery,” explains Time Bomb skincare expert Michaella Bolder.
 “It lacks suppleness and elasticity, which leads to wrinkles.”

 Dehydrated skin can happen to any skin type from normal to oily.
 “Rather than lacking oil, dehydrated skin lacks water, which is vital in making it look plump and healthy.
 Dehydrated skin looks flat due to surface cell deflation, and it shows a network of tiny, triangular fine lines,” says Bolder.

 Dry skin can’t be fixed—instead, you need to manage it by avoiding foaming cleansers, which can strip and dry out the skin.
-Using a product containing natural moisturising factors, which include amino acids, ceramides and fatty acids (among others) that are naturally found in healthy, well-hydrated skin will help.
-We love The Ordinary Natural Moisturizing Factors + HA (£5).
+Using a product containing natural moisturizing factors, which include amino acids, ceramides and fatty acids (among others) that are naturally found in healthy, well-hydrated skin will help.

 General redness and rosacea seem to be of increasing concern, nowadays one in 10 Brits suffer from rosacea.
 For those who exercise excessively, redness can be a real issue, while city-dwellers may notice pollution-induced rosacea.

 So what is it? “[Rosacea] is a chronic state of inflammation, which subsequently leads to facial redness, capillaries, acne-like bumps, and coarse skin texture,” says Elizabeth Tanzi, MD, the founder and director of Capital Laser & Skin Care.
 As someone who suffers from rosacea herself, Tanzi asserts that though it’s genetic, there are ways to treat it (and also make it worse).